School of Chinese Studies

 Expenses not included are international airfare as well as passport fees, travel insurance, and spending money.
 China Institute can assist you in procuring a Chinese Visa for a small fee.

-China Institute reserves the right to cancel any program that fails to garner sufficient enrollment and raise program fees with due notice in the case of unforeseen circumstances, such as monetary exchange, rate fluctuations, etc.
+China Institute reserves the right to cancel any program that fails to garner sufficient enrollment and raise program fees with due notice in the case of unforeseen circumstances.

 Participation in China Institute’s Summer Study in China programs is open to all high school students.
 To apply to our programs, applicants must be in good academic and disciplinary standing.
 We look for well- rounded students prepared to make great efforts in learning the language and understanding the culture.

-Dates for both SSC Beijing and East China are July 10 to August 7, 2016.
+Dates for SSC Beijing Summer 2018 are July 6 to August 4.

 Still unsure?
-Attend one of our SSC Information Sessions at our offices on Washington Street; hear from our SSC team, ask questions, and meet a student alumni.
+Attend one of our SSC Information Sessions at our office on Washington Street:

 Summer Study in China